cybertraining-dsc/fa20-523-314/project/project.md

 This project is based on the dataset, _Residential Power Usage 3 years data_ in Kaggle datasets[^5].
 The dataset contains data of hourly power consumption of a 2 storied house in Houston, Texas from 01-06-2016 to August 2020 and also weather conditions of each day like temperatures, humidity wind etc of that area.
 Each day is marked whether it is a weekday, weekend, vacation or COVID-19 lockdown.

 The project is intending to build a model to predict future power consumption of a house with similar environments from the available data.
-Python is used for the development and since the expected output is a continuous variable, linear regression is considered for baseline model.
+Python[^8] is used for the development and since the expected output is a continuous variable, linear regression is considered for baseline model.
 Later the performance of the base model is compared to one or two other models like tuned linear regression, gradient boosting, Light Gbm or random forest.

 Data is spread across two csv files.